-Designed to help make your first year at Taylor the best it can be, First Year Programming hosts weekly meetings with your orientation program so you can learn what Taylor is all about and make your transition to Taylor smooth and comfortable, providing opportunities to meet new friends, adjust academically, and understand yourself and God more deeply.
+Designed to help make your first year at Taylor the best it can be, first-year students are integrated into the Taylor community through curricular and co-curricular programming, which includes meeting weekly with a small group of peers led by upperclassmen during yout fall semester.
+First Year Programming hosts weekly meetings with your orientation program so you can learn what Taylor is all about and make your transition to Taylor smooth and comfortable, providing opportunities to meet new friends, adjust academically, and understand yourself and God more deeply.

 Administrators, faculty, staff, and fellow students are committed to helping you become a contributing, active member of the Taylor community.
 We want you to feel at home and experience the Taylor community at its best through the following ways:

-O Groups are small peer groups led by upperclassmen and are the discussion component of IAS 101.
-These groups meet weekly for the first half of the semester and provide continual peer support for first-year students as they transition into Taylor.
-In your O Group, you’ll discuss what you’re learning in the First Year Experience class, make new friends from across campus, and have a network of support as you adapt to college life.
+Preceptorial Groups are small peer groups led by upperclassmen and are the discussion component of IAS 110 Foundation of Christian Liberal Arts.
+These groups meet weekly for the entire semester and are designed to provide continuing peer support for first-year students as they transition to Taylor.
+In your Preceptorial Group, you’ll discuss what you’re learning in the IAS 110 course, make new friends from across campus, and have a network of support as you adapt to college life.

 We are thankful that you have chosen Taylor as your school.
 We trust that you will grow academically, socially, and spiritually in your time here.
 People all over campus are committed to helping you transition smoothly and acclimate to life at Taylor.
 You are invited to participate in Welcome Weekend where you will meet other transfer students and become more familiar with Taylor’s campus.